ayushanand18/GSoC_design_documents/updates/week-8.md

 + Updated Jupyter Notebook - `depth_time_series.ipynb`
     + added an analysis of averaged depth for an order of species to make up for scarce data.
     + added another analysis to visualize the average deviation from mean depth in species in an `order`
++ created setup.cfg, setup.py and pyproject.toml for the package
+    + updated project details and added more fields like `project urls`

 ### Tasks working on
 + updating depth notebook
-+ creating a steup.cfg file for the package
++ working on `MeasurementOrFacts Analysis.ipynb` notebook